morucci/repoxplorer/README.md

 #### /api/v1/search/search_authors

 This endpoint can be used to search a commit's author.
-The search is performed against the full name.
+The search is performed against the full name and limited to 100 results.

 ```Shell
 curl "http://localhost:51000/api/v1/search/search_authors?query=john"